After 1,000 days in China detention, family renews call for release of Australian TV anchor Cheng Lei | News Channel 3-12

 While there were still some Australian journalists working in China, all are employed by non-Australian media companies.

-There are also widespread concerns about Cheng’s wellbeing.
-Last June, her partner Coyle, formerly head of the China-Australia Chamber of Commerce, told CNN affiliate Sky News Australia that Cheng had faced “difficult health challenges along the way,” exacerbated by an inadequate prison diet.
-At the time, her monthly consular visits had been suspended, ostensibly due to Covid-19 restrictions, he said.
+For much of Cheng’s detention, there were widespread concerns about her wellbeing.
+Last June, Coyle told CNN affiliate Sky News Australia that Cheng had faced “difficult health challenges along the way,” exacerbated by an inadequate prison diet.

 In his letter published Monday, Coyle described Cheng spending six months cut off from the outside world, limited to those consular visits, which began every month with Cheng “being led in, blindfolded and handcuffed.”
-After six months, she was placed with other cellmates and given access to an outdoor courtyard for two hours a day, he wrote.
+Since then, she has been placed with other cellmates and given access to an outdoor courtyard for two hours a day, he wrote.

-He described her sense of humor as “firmly intact,” and detailed the ways she’s making the most of time in detention: meditation, reading, reflection.
-But the separation from her children, ages 11 and 14, is the hardest part, he added.
+When speaking to CNN on Tuesday, Coyle said Cheng was allowed to receive and send letters once a month — but other than that, she has had no face-to-face contact or phone calls with loved ones including her children, aged 11 and 14, who are being cared for in Australia by their grandmother.
 Coyle is not their father.

-Cheng’s two children are being cared for by their grandmother in Melbourne, Australian public broadcaster ABC reported at the time of her original detention.
-Cheng has not been able to speak with her children since she was detained, according to a statement from Australia’s Media, Entertainment and Arts Alliance, of which Cheng is a member.
+“The most difficult issue for her to deal with is the long time that she’s been away from her children,” said Coyle.
+“Physically she’s going okay, and mentally she’s very tough, very strong, very resilient.”

 The-CNN-Wire